pocable/EtherConnect/README.md

 3. Get the contract address for the contract you deployed.

 Please read the sol file for contract functions.
 I find it easier to interact with the contract in remix.

+## Hidden Commands
+There are some hidden, OP only commands in the plugin.
+These are helpful for debugging and testing the connection.
+* /ec update block - Update block at your current location.
+* /ec updateblock x y z - Update the block at a given X,Y,Z.
+* /ec updateall - Run through all block events and replace all blocks.
+Will be slower the more blocks are in the contract!
+* /ec update - Force an update to start.
+Will check all updates from the lastblock in config until the current block.
+* /ec autoupdate (stop/start) - Stop/Start the autoupdate timer.